Frequently Asked Questions

 -

-I am currently not in network with insurance providers.
+Perhaps it does but I am currently not in network with insurance providers.

 This is done intentionally so that you and I can decide about the focus of our work without interference from a third party provider.